 Below are the two following examples of how Facebook and Stripe have built USPs.

 According to the Independent, the initial name for Facebook was "Thefacebook."
 Mark Zuckerberg created the application as a universal directory for students at Harvard University.
 It became so popular that it expanded to three other prestigious colleges – Yale, Stanford & Columbia, only a few months later.

 Mark and his team focused on staying connected, adding more friends, and expanding the network.
 The idea for Facebook was nothing new.
 At the time, MySpace was technically the first well-known social networking platform.
-Although Facebook was a late-comer to the social networking market, it created distinct and straightforward features that addressed users' pain points, persuaded target audiences to use their product, and made their business stand out among other companies in the market.
+Although Facebook was a late-comer to the social networking market, it created distinct and straightforward features that addressed users' pain points, persuaded target audiences to use its product, and made its business stand out among other companies in the market.
 These features had never had in MySpace before: